 While there are a lot of photography content sites like 500px, Flickr or Instagram to showcase your work; nothing looks more professional than having an actual website with your personal URL.

-This blog post is essentially a Squarespace vs WordPress comparison; but here are a few of the website builders you can choose from are:
+This article is essentially a Squarespace vs WordPress comparison; but there are a few of the website builders you can choose from:

 - and many many more

 Before I waffle on, I should point out that I am not being paid by any of the website builders or WordPress.
 I’ve picked two of my favourite website builders and added a third because I was formerly with them.